streamlit/docs/content/library/api-cheat-sheet.md

 ---
-title: Cheat sheet
+title: Streamlit API cheat sheet
-slug: /library/cheatsheet
+slug: /develop/quick-reference/cheat-sheet
 ---

-# Cheat Sheet
+# Streamlit API cheat sheet

 This is a summary of the docs, as of [Streamlit v1.31.0](https://pypi.org/project/streamlit/1.31.0/).